Justice

 Red cloak

 Themis allows the red cloak to fall from her.
 The cloak represents emotion.
-She casts away emotion when considering judgement.
+She casts away emotion when considering judgment.

 Ruins